 The New Blue Team

-We are so thankful to have an enviable team of talented producers, vocalists and musicians who have fallen in love with the project and are hellbent on reintroducing the world to the music of Pixie Williams.
+We are so thankful to have an enviable team of talented producers, vocalists and musicians who have fallen in love with the project to reimagine and introduce the world to the music of Pixie Williams.

 We are very proud to introduce our amazing team: